Theresa May: Early career

 Between 1977 and 1983, May worked at the Bank of England.
 From 1985 to 1997, she was a financial consultant at the Association for Payment Clearing Services (APACS).
 She served as Head of the European Affairs Unit from 1989 to 1996 and Senior Adviser on International Affairs from 1996 to 1997 in the organisation.

 May served as a councillor for Durnsford ward on the Borough Council of the London Borough of Merton from 1986 to 1994, where she was Chairman of Education (1988–1990) and Deputy Group Leader and Housing Spokesman (1992–1994).

 In the 1992 general election May was the Conservative Party candidate for the safe Labour seat of North West Durham, placing second to incumbent MP Hilary Armstrong, with future Liberal Democrat leader Tim Farron placing third.
 May then stood at the 1994 Barking by-election, which was prompted by the death of Labour MP Jo Richardson.
 The seat had been continuously held by Labour since it was created in 1945, and Labour candidate Margaret Hodge was expected to win easily, which she did.
 May placed a distant third.

 Election

 Around 18 months ahead of the 1997 general election, May was selected as the Conservative candidate for Maidenhead, a new seat which was created from parts of the safe seats of Windsor and Maidenhead and Wokingham.
 She was elected comfortably with 25,344 votes (49.8%), almost double the total of second-placed Andrew Terence Ketteringham of the Liberal Democrats, who took 13,363 votes (26.3%).
-Despite this, her party suffered their worst defeat in over 150 years.
+Despite this, her party suffered their worst defeat nationally in over 150 years.